 KAREN UTTERBACK-NORMANN-- representing the Soil Conservation Board

-JILL VAN NOORD-- with substantial experience in Conservation
+JILL VAN NOORD--substantial experience in Conservation

 BOB RANDALL -- representing the Department of Natural Resources